jimboid/software-workshop/README.md

 ### Linux Virtual Machine

-If you decided to install the Linux Virtual Machine then you will first need to install virtualbox (for Windows hosts) from here https://www.virtualbox.org/wiki/Downloads
+If you decided to install the Linux Virtual Machine then you will first need to download and install virtualbox (for Windows hosts) from here https://www.virtualbox.org/wiki/Downloads

+Then download the Ubuntu Linux desktop iso https://ubuntu.com/download/desktop

 Then follow this tutorial to install a Linux (Ubuntu) VM https://github.com/jimboid/software-workshop/blob/master/install-vm.md.